 Extreme project management characteristics

 DeCarlo compares extreme project management to jazz music.
-Although jazz may sound random and chaotic, it actually has its own framework which allows jazz musicians to improvise within it and make outstanding musical pieces.
+Although jazz may sound random and chaotic, it has its own framework, allowing jazz musicians to improvise and make outstanding musical pieces.

 - There is a rough idea about the goal but little idea about how to achieve that goal.